kaydeeloka/MoodBuddy-Emotion-Detections-Using-FER2013-and-EEG-Sensor-With-AI-Assistance/README.md

 # MOODBUDDY: EMOTION DETECTION USING FACIAL EXPRESSIONS RECOGNITION \& EEG SENSOR WITH AI ASSISTANCE

 MoodBuddy is a mobile application designed to support mental health by helping users track and better understand their emotional well-being.
 The app uses two separate emotion detection methods: Facial Emotion Recognition (FER), which applies a deep learning model to classify facial expressions, and EEG analysis, where brainwave signals from the Emotiv Epoch X headset (alpha, beta, theta, gamma) are evaluated using a lightweight, threshold-based classification method.
 These two sources are analyzed independently, and their results are combined to determine the user's final mood, which is then logged into a calendar-based mood tracker with optional notes.
+This project is a part of the Capstone Design Project course in the Computer Science Engineering Program at Sejong University.

+-- Project Status: Completed

 ---